- Length of Treatment:1-2 hours (depending on area)

 Is Liposuction Safe?

 Liposuction can be exceedingly safe and complication-free when performed by a qualified surgeon in an accredited surgical facility.
-Our plastic surgeons—Carrie Houssock, MD and James Vogel, MD—are qualified, experienced, and highly trained in liposuction.
+Our plastic surgeon—Carrie Houssock, MD—is qualified, experienced, and highly trained in liposuction.
 Our facility is also fully certified!
 The majority of dangerous complications are associated either with the removal of too much fat and/or fluid from the body, or procedures that are performed by inexperienced or unqualified liposuction surgeons.

 Are There Any Liposuction Alternatives?